My Humidifier Gets Everything Wet: Checks and Solutions

 During winter, the days get colder and the air gets dryer.
 Therefore, to avoid experiencing the symptoms of sleeping in a dry room, you must run a humidifier.

 But there is the little problem of your humidifier making everything around it wet.
-This usually happens when you run a big unit for a small space.
+This usually happens when you run a big unit in a small space.

-It can cause spills, which can make the floor around wet and cause the risk of slipping and falling.
+It can cause spills, which can make the surrounding floor wet and increase the risk of slipping and falling.

 Place your unit on a waterproof spread